mehdi-fathi/eloquent-filter/README.md

 - `EloquentFilter::getAcceptedRequest()` get all params that set by the AcceptRequest method.

+- `EloquentFilter::getIgnoredRequest()` get all ignored params that set by the getIgnoreRequest method.

 ### Simple Examples

 You just pass data blade form to query string or generate query string in controller method.
 For example: